sven-lange-last/cloud-logs/priority-insights/log-record-field-types/README.md

 This article focuses on parsing rules in IBM Cloud Logs.

-What it is important: A log record may be affected by multiple mapping exceptions - but only one mapping exception message is available on an affected log record.
+What it is important:

+* A log record may be affected by multiple mapping exceptions - but only one mapping exception message is available on an affected log record.
 After a mapping exception has been resolved, additional mapping exception messages may become visible.
 Resolving mapping exceptions is an iterative process.
+* The approaches listed above only affect new log records.
+When you add a parsing rule to IBM Cloud Logs, it won't change log records that are already stored in Priority insights or Store and search.
+Log records already stored in Priority insights that were affected by a mapping exception before a parsing rule was added will still be affected by the same mapping exception after the parsing rule was added.
+* The approaches listed above cannot change existing field mappings in the current daily Priority insights index.
+The current daily index may still contain undesired field mappings so that more log records to be stored in this index will be affected by mapping exceptions.
+You may have to wait for a new daily index to see the desired effect of the approaches listed above.<br/>Example: If you rename an `object` field to resolve a conflict with a `text` field, this field may still be an `object` field in existing indices.
+A new daily index is needed to reliably turn it into a `text` field.

 ## Use parsing rules in IBM Cloud Logs to resolve mapping exceptions